empower-lab-dartmouth/apricot-stone-city/README.md

 Instead of entering your password, create an access token by following the instructions here: https://docs.github.com/en/enterprise-server@3.4/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token

-You can give this access token all the permissions available.
+You can give this access token all the permissions available(You should check all the boxes).
 Now, tell github who you are by running (but with your own name and email)

 ```
 git config --global user.email "you@example.com"